-- A completed Financial Application - Tax forms to provide proof of income if you have changes, like a new baby or a new job, that change the information on your tax form, talk to your Care Coordination Team about sending paycheck stubs - Information about insurance and All Kids/Medicaid - Releases (authorization) to give us permission to request and share information
+- A completed Financial Application - Your most recent federal income tax return OR All Kids/Medicaid eligibility (If your situation has changed since you filed your taxes, talk to your Care Coordination Team about using other income documentation.) - Information about insurance - Authorizations (consents) to give us permission to request and share information

-If you meet the income guidelines, we'll send you a letter with the dates your child is eligible for help with certain bills.
-We will need new information periodically to make sure you still qualify for financial help.
+If you meet the income guidelines, we'll send you a letter with the dates your child is eligible for financial help.
+We will need new information each year to make sure you still qualify for financial help.